panrg/path-properties/draft-enghardt-panrg-path-properties.md

 : Either a node or a link.

 Path:
 : A sequence of adjacent path elements over which a packet can be transmitted, starting and ending with a node.
-Note that paths are time-dependent, i.e., the sequence of path elements over which packets are sent between two nodes may change frequently.
-Furthermore, an entity may have only partial visibility of the path elements that comprise a path.
+Paths are time-dependent, i.e., the sequence of path elements over which packets are sent from one node to another may change frequently.
+A path is defined between two nodes.
+For multicast or broadcast, a packet may be sent by one node and received by multiple nodes.
+In this case, the packet is sent over multiple paths at once, one path for each combination of sending and receiving node.
+Note that an entity may have only partial visibility of the path elements that comprise a path, and entities may treat path elements at different levels of abstraction.

 Subpath:
 : Given a path, a subpath is a sequence of adjacent path elements of this path.